Social Media Embargo Lifted For Justice League

 Thankfully, Warner Bros. appear to have relented — after a fashion.
 They’re allowing critics and fans who’ve seen the movie to make their comments on social media.
 And the great news is, most viewers seem to have had a strong positive reaction to the film.

 The general assessment is that Justice League is flawed, but still enjoyable.
-Jim Vejvoda, of IGN, described it as looking like a Zack Snyder film but playing a Joss Whedon movie.
+Jim Vejvoda, of IGN, described it as looking like a Zack Snyder film, but playing a Joss Whedon movie.
 According to Joblo‘s Paul Shirley, the film’s flaws rest on pacing, lack of suspense, and — unfortunately — the villainous Steppenwolf.
 That said, there’s a lot of praise for the cast.
 As we’d expected, Ezra Miller’s Flash is a real highlight, while critics are unanimous in praising Gal Gadot’s Wonder Woman.
-By the movie’s end, IGN‘s Terri Schwartz reports that you genuinely care about the team and the characters.
+By the movie’s end, IGN‘s Terri Schwartz reported that you genuinely care about the team and the characters.

 General reaction social embargo for JUSTICE LEAGUE is up.
 Initial thoughts: It’s THE comic movie from DC/WB that you wanted!
 Everyone shines.
 Barry Allen / The Flash is the real MVP.
 Comedy.
 Drama.
 Action.
 Surprises.
 Yeah, go see it!